-Apple cider vinegar (ACV) has been used as a home remedy for centuries.
-Some believe it can relieve a wide range of health complaints, but the research is still growing.
+For centuries, people have been using apple cider vinegar for its healing properties.
+Some believe it can relieve a wide range of health complaints, and the research is still growing.

 How It’s Made and Why It Matters

-There are two main processes involved in the manufacturing of ACV.
+There are two main processes in manufacturing of ACV.

 First, crushed apples are introduced to yeast.
 This allows the fermenting process to take place.
-This means that the sugars are transformed into alcohol.
+Fermentation, converts sugar into alcohol.

-Then, more bacteria are introduced.
-This changes the alcohol into acetic acid, which is the main compound found in vinegar.
+Once fermentation is finished, more bacteria are added.
+The new strains of bacteria change the alcohol into acetic acid, the main compound found in vinegar.
 This acid is responsible for the pungent smell we recognize in vinegar.

-Mother is a substance that is found in unfiltered ACV, and is the reason it looks cloudy.
-It is made up of healthy bacteria, enzymes, and proteins.
+You’ve probably seen some clear and some cloudy apple cider vinegar.
+The cloudy one includes the “mother” and is unfiltered.
+Beneficial bacteria, enzymes, and proteins, all make up the “mother”.
 In fact, the higher quality you buy, the higher the chances are that you are getting apple cider vinegar with antioxidants and amino acids.

 Apple Cider Vinegar Can Help Kill Bacteria

-Vinegar is an acidic liquid that has been used for centuries as a cleaning and disinfecting agent.
+Vinegar is an acidic liquid.
+This made it the best cleaning and disinfecting agent for centuries now.
 Studies have shown that vinegar can help kill pathogens, including bacteria.
 Vinegar is also a food preservative and can help prevent spoilage by bacteria like E. coli.

 Apple Cider Vinegar May Help with Diabetes